CloudBackend-AB/CloudBackendSDK/tools/dashboard/readme.md

 app2 - app3 will the read the content of a single file and map the points: home://POI/stations.xml

-app3 & app4 will the read the content of a single file and map the shortest path between points: home://POI/track.xml
+app3 & app4 will the read the content of a single file and map the straight path along the points: home://POI/track.xml

 app5 & app6 will read the key/value metadata of multiple objects and should be started from the dashboard cli: